MozillaSecurity/funfuzz/README.md

 The parameters in `-b` get passed into [compile_shell](js/compile_shell.py) and [autoBisect](src/funfuzz/autobisectjs/README.md).

-FuzzManager support got landed, so you will also need to create a ~/.fuzzmanagerconf file, similar to:
+You will also need to need a `~/.fuzzmanagerconf` file, similar to:

 ```
 [Main]